-Just head over to our membership page!
-Membership is the best way to support COLA’s efforts to bring more dog-friendly experiences to Seattle.
+Just head over to our donation page!
+Donations are the best way to support COLA’s efforts to bring more dog-friendly experiences to Seattle.

 If you or your pet have been victims of aggressive behavior displayed by another animal, call the Seattle Animal Shelter immediately at (206) 386-7387 (press 7).
 When calling to report an incident, please have as much information as possible including description of animal and owner, address of owner, and/or license plate of owner.